Race + Equity + Wellbeing Series

 About the Series

 More than two thousand USC staff and faculty participated in the series that provided space to learn, connect, heal, and take action to support themselves and others.
-The fall 2021 series will include community members working together to create a more inclusive and equitable USC.
+The Spring 2022 series will include community members working together to create a more inclusive and equitable USC.

-Every other Tuesday from 12:00-12:50pm, expert panelists will gather to engage in discourse regarding topics of Race, Equity, and Wellbeing.
-Recordings of each webinar will be available in the days following each session.
+Join experts from our USC community every other Tuesday starting October 18 and ending December 13, from 12-12:50pm.
+Expert panelists will gather to engage in topics of Race, Equity, and Wellbeing.
+Recording of each webinar will be available in the days following each session.

 The Tuesday following each webinar, the conversation will continue with Discussion Groups, also from 12:00-12:50pm.
 Led by trained facilitators, these important dialogues allow participants to engage with other staff and faculty.
 Reactions, stories, plans for action, and honest reflection are encouraged.
 Webinar attendance is NOT required for the discussion groups.